Golden Armadillo Lizard Facts

 - The IUCN previously listed the Golden Armadillo Lizard as Vulnerable, on its Red List.
 Thankfully, however, the organization recently downgraded that status to Least Concern.
 This action occurred due to a welcome virtual cessation in the pet trade.

 Golden Armadillo Lizard Physical Description

 Perhaps most notably, the extremely fascinating Golden Armadillo Lizard remains a moderately sized reptile.
 Yet that fact does not diminish its truly fascinating nature.
-What the impressive creature lacks in size it more than makes up for in other ways.
+That’s because what the impressive creature lacks in size it more than makes up for in other ways.

-Individual specimens, meanwhile, range in size from 6.5-8.5 in (16-21 cm) in length, with no discernible sexual dimorphism being displayed.
+Individual specimens, meanwhile, range in size from 6.5-8.5 in (16-21 cm) in length.
+Unlike some relatives, it displays no discernible sexual dimorphism.
 Its bite further measures so powerful for a creature of its size that it can literally break its own jaws when it bites.

 - Kingdom: Animalia

 The amazing Golden Armadillo Lizard also evolved as endemic to a highly specific portion of southern Africa.
 Even more specifically, though, the magnificent animal only thrives in portions of the Northern and the Western Cape provinces of South Africa.

 The fascinating reptile also apparently prefers scrub brush and rocky areas for its habitat, at least as a general principle.
 Despite the great heat of this habitat, it nonetheless remains a diurnal creature, being active during the day and sleeping at night.

 Quite remarkably, unlike most lizards, the fascinating reptile also typically lives in social groups.
 Even more amazingly, these groupings sometimes number as many as 60 individuals.
 More commonly, though, these groups number around 30 individuals.